aniketkt/CTSegNet/README.md

 ## The Algorithm
 ### fCNN architecture
-CTSegNet deploys unique Unet-like models trained with focal loss to provide accuracy with reduced number of convolutional layers.
+<p align="justify">CTSegNet deploys unique Unet-like models trained with focal loss to provide accuracy with reduced number of convolutional layers.
 The methodology and performance metrics are discussed in our paper<sup>1</sup>.
-Here is a sample architecture that you can build using the *model_utils* sub-module in CTSegNet.
-We will refer to it as Unet-242 because of the 2-4-2 implementation of pooling layers.
+Here is a sample architecture that you can build using the model_utils sub-module in CTSegNet.
+We will refer to it as Unet-242 because of the 2-4-2 implementation of pooling layers.</p>

 <p align="center">
   <img width="800" src="assets/Unet242.png">
 </p>

 ### What is unique about CTSegNet?
- While Unet-based segmentation is now commonplace, it is primarily limited to 2D data since 3D convolutional layers require prohibitively large GPU memory during training.
+<p align="justify">While Unet-based segmentation is now commonplace, it is primarily limited to 2D data since 3D convolutional layers require prohibitively large GPU memory during training.
 Our approach efficiently exploits 2D fCNNs for 3D segmentation.
 You can generate multiple 3D masks by slicing along any axis, and choose a patching strategy based on the resolution-to-context trade-off in your CT data.
 An ensemble vote from several such maps yields near voxel accuracy in many cases, where thresholding just won't work.
-Here's an example of a band-like artifact from restricted field-of-view in a CT scan (sagittal plane is shown).
+Here's an example of a band-like artifact from restricted field-of-view in a CT scan (sagittal plane is shown).</p>

 <p align="center">
   <img width="800" src="assets/artifact.png">